pravngaur/Dev_101/README.md

 ![Attribute values](https://github.com/pravngaur/Dev_101/blob/DIY_Search/custom_app_dev101/docs/Screenshot%202020-05-08%20at%203.36.46%20PM.png)

-#### Extending sitePreferences system object to have an additional attribute 'preferred_season':
+2) **Extending sitePreferences system object to have an additional attribute 'enableWeatherSearchTerm':

 * You can do that by importing the custom_preference.xml file in sites folder.
 * Or do that manually by updating the sitePreferences system object to add a custom attribute named 'enableWeatherSearchTerm' as boolean type: